 Over the years numerous significant archaeological discoveries have been made by members including, several bronze age daggers, medieval cooking pot and the discovery of six Viking graves an extract from the PAS scheme publication reads Describing the site, local PAS representative Faye Simpson said: “This was a haunting find.
 When I first saw the excavated graves, complete with artefacts but the bodies of those buried long decomposed, it seemed as though the people buried there had indeed followed in the footsteps of their ancestors and gone to Valhalla – the Viking afterlife.”

-We visit local shows to promote our hobby and give anyone interested in our hobby a chance to have a go, all monies raised are returned to the shows committees.
+We visit local shows to promote our hobby and give anyone interested in our hobby a chance to have a go.